Bay Area Eating Disorder Program

 Evaluation

 Progress is important.
 We are committed to giving families progress reports that will show where the patient is in treatment every 4 weeks.
 We use several measuring scales to ensure that the services we provide are both qualitative and quantifiable.
 We do not want to waste your time or money and believe in providing feedback to ensure that this program works for you.
+At the beginning of treatment we will establish a baseline utilizing the EAT 26.
+At 4 weeks we will have a progress review to ensure that your teen is making adequate progress.
+At the end of the 8 weeks we will have another progress review and will make recommendations based on progress made for ongoing after care.

 Weekly Care Conferences

-Is The Wellness Program for me?
+Is The Bay Area Eating Disorder Program for me?

-Eating Disorders
+Disordered Eating

 Call (408) 628-0532 or email admin@campbellteenfamilytherapy.com to schedule your free consultation to see if a Wellness Program is right for your family!